Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Typology of non-Fermi liquids

 Indeed, the idea of using an average over random systems to understand quantum chaos has long been present in the theory of single-particle quantum chaos.
 We will discuss this in Section~\ref{sec:matrix}, where we will review the random matrix theory of non-interacting fermions: this has been a successful model of the quantum theory of particles whose classical dynamics is chaotic.

 Section~\ref{sec:SYK} introduces the SYK model of fermions with random two-body interactions with $N$ single particle states.
 We will present the exact solution of the many-body system without quasiparticle excitations obtained in the $N \rightarrow \infty$ limit.
 Much is also understood about the finite $N$ fluctuations, including some results with a remarkable accuracy of $\exp(-N)$.
-This fluctuation theory relies on a mapping to a low energy effective theory of time reparameterization fluctuations, which is also the theory of a `boundary graviton' in the quantum theory of certain black holes of Einstein-Maxwell theory of gravity and electromagnetism.
+This fluctuation theory relies on a mapping to a low energy effective theory of time reparameterization fluctuations (which is also the theory of a `boundary graviton' in the quantum theory of certain black holes of Einstein-Maxwell theory of gravity and electromagnetism, as will be discussed in Section~\ref{sec:qg}).

 Section~\ref{sec:rqm} turns to a quantum generalization of the thoroughly studied Sherrington-Kirkpatrick model of a classical spin glass with Ising spins $\sigma_i = \pm 1$ ($i = 1 \ldots N \rightarrow \infty$) with random and all-to-all interactions $J_{ij}$ with zero mean.
 The quantum model replaces $\sigma_i$ with quantum $S=1/2$ SU(2) spins $\vec{S}_i$, which have random Heisenberg interactions $J_{ij}$.
 We will review a variety of studies of this model, involving numerical exact diagonalization, renormalization group, and large $M$ expansions of models with SU($M$) spin symmetry.
 These results show that the $S=1/2$ SU(2) model has spin glass order similar to that of the classical Sherrington-Kirkpatrick model.
 However, the spin glass order parameter is quite small, and for a wide range of intermediate frequencies, the dynamical spectrum of the SU(2) model matches that of the SYK model (obtained here in the large $M$ limit).